demizer/doc-templates/hack.rst

 * The contributors section should contain all contributors to the file containing the title block.

-3.1.1 Automatic Modified date update
+3.1.1 Automatic modified date update
 ------------------------------------

 The best programming editors can be configured to automatically update